yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 send a "key_share" when initiating session resumption.
 In order to gain forward secrecy, this document recommends that server implementations SHOULD respond with a "key_share", to complete an ECDHE exchange on each session resumption.
+As a more performant alternative, server implementations MAY refrain from responding with a "key_share" until a certain amount of time (e.g., measured in days) has passed since the last ECDHE exchange; this implies that the "key_share" operation would not occur for the presumed majority of session resumption requests occurring within a few hours, while still ensuring forward secrecy for longer-lived sessions.

 TLS session resumption introduces potential privacy issues where the server is able to track the client, in some cases indefinitely.
 See {{Sy2018}} for more details.